 Of course, no explanations, justified or not charges of the Russian president, the newspaper is not given, but the counter-accusations are almost every day.
 Greenwald also offers a look at the cover of the magazine Time 1996 year with the title "How American advisers have helped Yeltsin win the presidential elections"

 According to him, the use of an external threat - just long known tactic to distract people's attention from the systematic failures of the American elite, the Americans presented a polished image of the dangerous outside world, to make them forget about the corruption and improper actions of the authorities of their own country.

-The Intercept is not the only issue, to raise this issue.
-Same The American Conservative recognized that virtually all the media have moved from journalism to propaganda as "the hunt for Russia has become a favorite sport in Washington."
+The Intercept is not the only publication that raises this issue.
+The same The American Conservative admitted that virtually all media switched from journalism to propaganda, as "hunting for Russia has turned into a favorite sport in Washington."

 "It can be seen as a predictable unite Washington think tanks and the media in an attempt to bait the Russian bear ...
 In the heat of the anti-Russian frenzy got out of the closet the most egregious fools", noted journalists publish and cite the example of the former acting CIA director and adviser to Clinton on Foreign Policy Michael Morella.

 According to the latest rhetoric, Putin recruited Trump, making it a "unsuspecting agent" Russia.
 It is called Morell secretly killing Russian and Iranians in Syria, to give a signal, and now claims that the alleged hacker hacking with Russia has become a "political equivalent 11 September."